pokiiio/node-red-contrib-sonos-notify/README.md

 # Settings

-To use this node, no configuration required.
+To use this node, no configurations required.
 This node will search Sonos devices on the local network and notify music update of all Sonos devices found.

 If you configure parameters below, you can also specify a Sonos device which you want to get notify from.